joelagnel/joelfernandes.org/_posts/2026-06-29-makemore-positional-bigram.md

 This post follows Andrej Karpathy's excellent
-["The spelled-out intro to language modeling: building makemore"](https://www.youtube.com/watch?v=TCH_1BHY58I) (Part 1).
+["The spelled-out intro to language modeling: building makemore"](https://www.youtube.com/watch?v=TCH_1BHY58I) (Part 2 of the series).
 The positional-encoding twist described here is my own addition on top of his bigram model.

 If you've already watched the video, skip ahead to